Shadowboxes! They are gorgeous and look like a million bucks and a million hours spent.

 Cricut Maker.
 She’s a sexy beast.

 Fine Point Blade.
 (I replaced the fine point blade after 6 months of heavy papercutting use.
+After another year I replaced the blade again.
 They last a long time.
 I only use it for cutting paper.)

-Blue or Green mat, made by Cricut – Brand new Blue is the best, slightly used Green is good too – I lay a sheet of paper down and pull it off a couple of times.
-Some people do it with a t-shirt or soft fabric.
+Blue or Green mat, made by Cricut – Brand new Blue is the best, but Green is good too.

 If the mat is not sticky enough small intricate cuts will shred.
 The paper lifts off the mat and tears.
 Swearing ensues.